maciekt07/nextjs-math-course/README.md

 - Create your admin account on first visit

-- Use the panel to manage courses, lessons, and users
+- Use the panel to manage courses, lessons, and media

 ## Database Management